ECIL-EdgeAI/ianvs/ianvs.md

 ## Proposal

 ### User flow
-The user flow for algorithm developer is as follows.
+The user flow for the algorithm developer is as follows.
-1. Prepare Ianvs Executable File
+1. Ianvs Compilation: Prepare executable file for Ianvs.
+    - An algorithm developer can compile Ianvs in his/her own machine to adapt to local environment, e.g., with TPU.
+    - Or directly download the pre-compiled executable file if the local environment is following defaults settings.
-1. Integrate
+1. Test Case Preparation
+    - Dataset.
+Datasets can be large.
+To avoid over-size projects, the Ianvs executable file and code base do not include origin datasets and developers can download datasets from source links (e.g., from Kaggle) given by Ianvs.
+    - Algorithm Interface.
+The tested algorithm should follow the Ianvs interface to ensure functional benchmarking.
+1. Algorithm Development: Develop the targeted algorithm
+1. Ianvs Configuration: Fill configuration files for Ianvs
+1. Ianvs Execution: Run the executable file of Ianvs for benchmarking
+1. Ianvs Presentation: View the benchmarking result of the targeted algorithms
+1. Repeat Step 3 - 6 until the targeted algorithm is satisfactory

 ![](images/user_flow.png)

-### Architecture
+### Architecture and Modules
+The Ianvs is designed to run within a single node.
 The architectures and related concepts are shown in the below figure.
 Critical components include
 - Test Environment Management: the CRUD of test environments serving for global usage
 - Test Case Controller: control the runtime behavior of test cases like instance generization and vanish
 - Test Case Preparation: test case generization based on certain rules or constraints, e.g., the range of parameters